top of page

 If you like gardens and mansions, there are many National Trust properties to visit and for the history lovers, the Castles of North Wales bring history to life.
 Conwy Castle is among the most famous and impressive and is just a 4 mile walk away on the coastal path along the Conwy estuary.
 Caenerfon Castle, Penryn Castle and Beaumaris Castle are all nearby.

 Within easy reach are some of the most exciting outdoor attractions in the UK.
-Zip World is in 3 locations in the area including the world's fastest zipline and an underground trampoline adventure in an old slate cavern.
+Zip World is in 4 locations in the area including the world's fastest zipline and an underground trampoline adventure in an old slate cavern.
 Adventure parc Snowdonia has the world's first inland surf lagoon, ideal for beginners through to pros along with a range of other outdoor activities.

-Make Shamrock House your base from which to explore this fantastic town and the wonders of North Wales, Snowdonia and Anglesey.
-You will return; one visit is never enough.
+Make Cedar House your base from which to explore this fantastic town and the wonders of North Wales, Eryri (Snowdonia) and Ynys Môn (Anglesey).